 Understanding Social Security Disability Requirements

 If you are disabled and can no longer work, you may be entitled to disability benefits under the federal Social Security Act.
+However its important to know what the Social Security Disability requirements are.
 There are two different disability programs coordinated by the Social Security Administration (SSA):

 As you will see below, applying for and winning Social Security Disability benefits is a complex, lengthy process.
 Good lawyering can go a long way towards helping the good and honest taxpayers get the disability payments that they deserve and have paid for through their years of payroll deductions.